 SUE TERRY (Secretary and Public Officer) Former staff member of the NFSA who managed such areas as the National Film Lending Collection, Documentation and Cataloguing, Sue is now retired.
 In addition to some casual research and writing work, primarily in the areas of film and librarianship, Sue is enjoying finding time to catch up on her interests in books, films, music and travel.

 CHRIS EMERY (Treasurer and Webmaster) Chris is a retired, professional Communications Engineer who worked for the Department of Civil Aviation - in Melbourne, Sydney, Brisbane, Port Moresby and Canberra.
 Since retiring, Chris has been active as a volunteer with a number of non-profit organisations.
-Chris is an enthusiastic attendee at Film Festivals and the National Folk Festival, was for over 10 years Treasurer of the National Parks Association of the ACT and the Forrest Mens Shed and is a volunteer with the Wesley Music Centre.
+Chris is an enthusiastic attendee at Film Festivals and the National Folk Festival, was past Treasurer of the National Parks Association of the ACT and currently Treasurer of the Forrest Mens Shed and is on the Board of the Wesley Music Foundation.

 LINDY ROSS (Newsletter editor) In a past life Lindy was a teacher but now is enjoying the opportunity to participate actively in Canberra's wonderful cultural institutions, the NFSA being one which, as the repository of our audio and visual records, holds a great attraction.

 DAVID KILBY - David has been a teacher and an ABC program presenter for many years.
 He continues to delight the ABC audience with his many historical recordings and broad knowledge of artists, record labels and popular music of every genre.
 David and his wife manage a B&B just outside Canberra.

 TONY BRISCO - Tony is President/Station Manager of Valley FM 89.5 based in Erindale Centre.